rockymiss/connectconsultingP4/README.md

 -----
 ## Acknowledegments/Conclusion

-I couldn't complete this without the massive support I get from my Code Institute cohort in particular [Kasia](https://github.com/bezebee), our cohort facilitator.Thanks to my mentor Spencer for being a great support and a really nice guy!
+I couldn't complete this without the massive support I get from my Code Institute cohort in particular our Cohort Facilitor [Kasia](https://github.com/bezebee) and the ever helpful and fabulous [Rhi](https://github.com/rhiannonmcn).
+Thanks to my mentor Spencer for being a great support and a really nice guy!
+A special thanks to Dave Horrocks who helped when I really needed it.

 Rachel Rock September 2022